Constitution

 This amendment isn’t about helping students achieve.
 This amendment is about a shift in our form of government with elected representation to appointed councils.
 If this passes in November our state will establish a NON-ELECTED council to oversee how our tax dollars are spent on state/federal run charter schools.
 A state created criteria to determine if a school is failing will be used and “qualifying schools” will be “transferred” from under local control to control by this council.
 The state can “take over” up to 20 schools a year from the locally ELECTED school boards and place them under NON-ELECTED school councils and a new OSD state school superintendent that will also be appointed by the executive branch.

-Currently our U.S. Constitution guarantees us a of government which is one that allows the people to elect representatives, who are accountable to the people, to make decisions on how our tax dollars are spent.
+Currently our U.S. Constitution guarantees us a #republican form of government which is one that allows the people to elect representatives, who are accountable to the people, to make decisions on how our tax dollars are spent.
 With our elected school boards, “we the people” have access to all board meetings and votes and can request to see the records of how our school board is spending our tax dollars at any time under the “Freedom of Information Act.”
 We also have access to review all curriculum to include textbooks, online programs, videos, etc. that are taught in our schools.

 Opportunity School Districts will go against this republican form of government with accountability to the people.
 And, worse, according to legislation that has already been passed, these schools can be turned over to PRIVATE companies called EDUCATION MANAGEMENT ORGANIZATIONS (EMO) to manage the tax dollars that the state will be giving the schools for each student enrolled.
 (Local tax dollars from property taxes will not be used, our state tax dollars will make up the difference.)
 The EMO of each school can appoint a board of advisors for the school and, according to HB797 passed in 2012 which governs how charter schools can be run, none of the advisors need be a parent.
 Are you getting the picture yet?
 Does it make you uncomfortable to have the state and federal governments assume full control of a school, and our children, and give the tax funds (over $7000 per student) to their cronies to manage?